 The Trust is a Member of the National Governors' Association, which provides up to date information on school governance matters, Ofsted requirements, and school accountability.
 The Board has designed an induction process to explain the purpose and role of Governors, and all new Governors receive an induction pack.
 The Trustees also undergo ongoing training and hold an annual away day for training purposes.
 The Trustees undertake an induction during the first term of their appointment or being voted in.
 Governors review and adopt policies to ensure that the most stringent safeguarding practices are adopted.
 The HR committee promotes opportunities for training.
 All governors have undertaken safeguarding training and do so annually.
 Governors have an operational plan to hold themselves to account for their work.
 They also seek external review of the school's work, so that they can be assured that practice is benchmarked with other successful schools.
-The school is reviewing induction of governors and training for 2019-2020.
+A new induction process was created during the year to be implemented in 2021-2022.